aurajs/website/source/getting-started/index.md

 When `initialize` is called, Aura ensures that all the dependencies listed in require.paths are already loaded.
 So we can use the 'synchonous' require directly.

-Actually what Aura does corresponds to (pseudo-code):
+Actually, what Aura does corresponds to (pseudo-code):

 ```js
 function requireExtension(ext) {